ciar4n/themeglobe/content/theme/joomshaper-indigo.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Creative
+  - Business
-  - Intellectual
+  - Online Store

 description: Indigo is a well designed and fully responsive Joomla template for all kinds of businesses, corporate firms, and creative agencies.
 This Joomla multipurpose template offers eCommerce functionalities as well.
 ---